microsoft/tensile-perf/packages/runner/README.md

-# @stress-test/runner
+# @tensile-perf/runner

-The application that runs Stress Tests tests.
+The application that runs Tensile tests.
 This application spins up a server, runs code and collects the results.

 ## Usage